ToolShedTested

 The Diablo D0724A is the framing blade that production framers and deck contractors reach for by default -- and it earned that reputation.
 At 24 teeth, it rips through 2x dimensional lumber and 4x posts without bogging, while leaving an edge clean enough that assembly doesn't require sanding.
 That balance is harder to achieve than it sounds: 18-tooth blades cut faster but leave too rough an edge, while 40-tooth blades cut cleaner but slow down noticeably on thick stock.

 The Perma-SHIELD non-stick coating is a genuine performance advantage.
 Pitch buildup on a framing blade increases friction, generates heat, and accelerates dulling.
 After 200 cuts in green pine during our test, the D0724A showed significantly less pitch accumulation than uncoated carbide blades in the same batch.
-The laser-cut stabilizer vents reduce vibration on long rips, which matters at the end of an eight-hour framing day.
-At $12, replacement is not a financial decision.
+The laser-cut stabilizer vents reduce vibration on long rips, which matters at the end of an eight-hour framing day. at the current retailer price replacement is not a financial decision.

 If you cut plywood, MDF, or veneered panels and currently sand every edge, the Freud LU83R010 will change your workflow.
 The 80-tooth TCG (Triple Chip Grind) geometry produces a finish-quality edge on sheet goods that requires zero sanding on most applications.
 In our tearout measurements, the LU83R010 reduced tearout by 90% compared to the 40-tooth general-purpose blades most woodworkers use.